-AC-OCAP is now accepting applications for CDBG Districts 1, 2, 3 & 4 in Oakland, and Alameda County.
+AC-OCAP is now accepting applications for CDBG Districts 1 and 4 in Oakland, and Alameda County.
 Please refer to the area-specific materials below to apply.
 Applications will be accepted on an ongoing basis until the seats are filled.

 The AC-OCAP Administering Board members are responsible for planning, developing, and executing the local Community Action Plan for alleviating poverty and working toward institutional change to enhance the ability of low-income residents to achieve self-sufficiency in Oakland and throughout Alameda County (excluding the City of Berkeley).
 AC-OCAP’s priority focus areas are: family self-sufficiency, entrepreneurship/job training and employment placement, low income housing, community economic development, supportive services, civic engagement, advocacy, and capacity building.